ljan/pd2-runewizard/src/components/HelpText.md

 ## What is it?

-The Runewizard lets you check easily what runewords you can make with the runes you have found.
+The Project Diablo 2 Runewizard lets you check easily what runewords you can make in Project Diablo 2, including all updated stats and requirements.

 Click on the runes to mark which ones you have found.
 The available runewords will be highlighted automatically.